A short history of Colchester Operatic Society

 In 1938 we produced our last show before the Second World War interrupted production, and it was 7 years before the Society returned to annual performances.

-As time went on, The Hippodrome became a popular nightclub and The Playhouse became a pub, and so in 1973 the Society developed as well and moved to its current performance venue, The Mercury Theatre, a professional performance venue with a 500 seat capacity.
+As time went on, The Hippodrome became a popular nightclub and The Playhouse became a pub, as such the Society had to develop as well.
+In 1973 the Society moved to its current performance venue, The Mercury Theatre, a professional performance venue with a 500 seat capacity.
 Once again the reputation of the Society was enhanced as we performed such classics as ‘Fiddler on the Roof’, ‘The King and I’ and ‘Hello Dolly’, with the demand for tickets regularly exceeding the number of seats available.

 The costs of staging productions have escalated enormously from our humble beginnings, and whilst we once spent £700 per show, decades later the Society spends a great deal more on each show, nearing £100,000 for a big production!
 As you would expect from an increased budget, the standards of performance have also risen significantly, with the appointment of professional directors, musicians and musical directors.

-In 1984, Colchester Operatic Society Second Edition (CO2) was formed to mount shows of greater interest to the younger members of the society, and appeal to a wider range of audiences, and in the Autumn of that year ‘Grease’ was presented at the Essex University Theatre.
+In 1984, Colchester Operatic Second Edition (CO2) was formed to mount shows of greater interest to the younger members of the society, and appeal to a wider range of audiences, In the Autumn of that year ‘Grease’ was presented at the Essex University Theatre.
 CO2 has continued to grow in popularity over the years, proving that there is a wealth of talent amongst Colchester’s youngsters – which bodes well for the future of the Society!
 CO2 now perform shows annually at The Mercury Theatre.
-This used to be for a run of one week, but due to being a sell out every year, they now run for 2 weeks, and still sell out!
+This used to be for a run of one week, but due to demand they now run for 2 weeks, and still sell out!